sriyanaidu/Team_08_Final_Project/README.md

 ## Transform

 We stored the Spark jobs code in our Cloud Storage bucket called `pyspark_bucket_inst767`.
-Each PySpark file transforms the data stored in the Cloud Storage buckets and then pushes them to the Big Query tables.
+Each PySpark file transforms the data stored in the Cloud Storage buckets and then pushes them to the BigQuery tables.

 Its layout looks like this: